Tokyo Marathon 2027: The Complete Guide for International Runners

 This is the most important route for international runners.
 ONE TOKYO GLOBAL is the Tokyo Marathon Foundation’s overseas membership program.
 Signing up creates a separate member entry window that opens before the general lottery (July 31 – August 13, 2026) and runs through a different pool.

-More importantly, it activates the long-game pathway: if you are an unsuccessful ONE TOKYO GLOBAL member for three consecutive editions (2025, 2026, 2027), you qualify for a guaranteed drawing entry into Tokyo Marathon 2028.
+More importantly, it activates the long-game pathway: if you are an unsuccessful ONE TOKYO GLOBAL member for three consecutive editions, you qualify for a guaranteed drawing entry into the subsequent Tokyo Marathon.
 This is the closest thing to a guaranteed eventual slot that exists for international runners outside of charity.

 Path 3: Charity Entry — Guaranteed Bib (Donation Required)